RonanC/Countdown-Letters-Game-Solver/README.md

 and then finally creating the dictionary by using the sorted word as the key.

 This takes `0.02294115200129454` seconds.
-You should take into account that the total words in the Oxford Word Lists are approx 11,000.
+You should take into account that the total relevant words in the Oxford Word Lists is 10,938 (which led to 10,535 keys in the dictionary).

 ####V1 - Sorted Word Dictionary
 This was my original analysis where I printed 1000 and 10,000 times.